artsy/hokusai/docs/Getting_Started.md

 Once an image is pushed, you can list the images and tags in the ECR project repository with: `hokusai remote images`.

-6) Create the Kubernetes staging environment and stack configuration
+6) Create the Kubernetes staging environment and environment configuration

 ```bash
 hokusai remote env create --staging
 hokusai remote env set FOO=bar --staging
 ```

-See [Configuration Options](./Configuration_Options.md) if you want to modify your test stack's configuration.
+See [Configuration Options](./Configuration_Options.md) if you want to modify your test environment's configuration.

-7) Create the Kubernetes staging stack with `hokusai remote create --staging`
+7) Create the Kubernetes staging environment with `hokusai remote create --staging`

 `hokusai remote status --staging` should eventually (once Kubernetes creates a load balancer for your project), output the ELB's DNS record.

 Get logs by running `hokusai remote logs --staging` and see deployment history with `hokusai remote history --staging`

-8) Create the Kubernetes production environment and stack configuration
+8) Create the Kubernetes production environment and environment configuration

 ```bash
 hokusai remote env create --production
 hokusai remote env set FOO=baz --production
 ```

-See [Configuration Options](./Configuration_Options.md) if you want to modify your test stack's configuration.
+See [Configuration Options](./Configuration_Options.md) if you want to modify your test environment's configuration.

-9) Create the Kubernetes production stack
+9) Create the Kubernetes production environment

 ```bash
 hokusai remote create --production